feyzaakyurek/subspace-reg/README.md

 ### Using provided pretrained models

 Sample scripts are under `scripts/continual` for `multi-session`.
 In every script, at the beginning we provide slurm options for batch jobs.
 Feel free to ignore this part if you're not using Slurm. you will see a nested for loop which we used for hyperparameter tuning while current values indicate the best parameters.
 Each experiment is run for 10 different seeds.
 If you are interested in only a single run, scroll down to the bottom for the respective command in every `.sh` file.
+Make sure to set the desired seed between 1-10.

 The existing commands use memory (+M setup in the paper).
 In order to turn off memory replay, simply remove the options `--n_base_support_samples 1` and `--memory_replay 1` which will set them to zero.
-Make sure to edit your `EXP_FOLDER` in the scripts to avoid overriding your previous experiments.
+When switching between +/-M, make sure to edit your `EXP_FOLDER` parameter in the sh scripts to avoid overriding your previous experiments.

 ### Training the backbone from scratch

-Please refer to `scripts/continual/slurm_run_backbone.sh`.
-After training your backbones, please refer to the above section `Using pretrained models`, making sure you provide your trained backbone in respective scripts.
+If you would like to train the backbones from scratch, you may use `scripts/continual/slurm_run_backbone.sh`.
+After training your backbones, please refer to the above section `Using pretrained models`, making sure you point to your trained backbones in respective scripts.

 ## Compute